lacclab/text-metrics/README.md

 `merge_metrics_with_eye_movements.py` takes the [OneStopQA](https://huggingface.co/datasets/onestop_qa) data from HuggingFace, retrieves surprisal and frequency for each word and merges it with the eye movement report.

+`merge_metrics_with_tabular_text.py` takes the a tabular text file (e.g., a csv file), retrieves surprisal and frequency for each word, by item (sentence/paragraph) and merges it with the tabular text file.

+Note, in both functions the columns are hard-coded, so you may need to change them to match your data.

 ```python
 from eyeutils.merge_metrics_with_eye_movements import add_metrics_to_eye_tracking